SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 ```
 Notice that we used the `--nobrowser` option, since there's no value for starting local workbench, since you cannot debug extensions locally currently.

-Once it compiles the code without errors, it will serve the resulting manifest from http://localhost:4321.
+Once it compiles the code without errors, it will serve the resulting manifest from *http://localhost:4321*.

-Move any SharePoint list in your SharePoin Online sites with a modern experience.
+Move any SharePoint list in your SharePoint Online sites with a modern experience.

 Since our ListView Command Set is hosted still in localhost and is running, we can use specific debug query parameters to execute the code in the newly created.